Quiz: AI Readiness & Risk Assessment

 I do like using infographics to highlight big numbers and simply use Word to do that.– Gayle Howard, CMRW, CERM, CGRA, CARW, CRS+IT, CWPP, CPBS, CG3C, CTTC, CCCM, MCD, CONS

-Do the New 2021 Classic Design Categories Shift This Dynamic in the TORI Awards?
+Do the Classic Design Categories Shift This Dynamic in the TORI Awards?

 The introduction of classic design categories make fancy graphic design skills unnecessary for those categories.
 However, graphic resume design strategies have been helping job seekers stand out against competition since they came into play in the late 90s.
 They can be made ATS-compatible as our member tutorials demonstrate so it is possible to give clients the best of both worlds in the resume you create for them.